multitracks-com/xamurai/Xamurai/.Docs/Dojo.md

 For Example, you can choose to use a Carousel View that contains flex layouts by splitting the collection,	or by implementing a snap behavior for a flex layout that scrolls to the next 2 columns on swipe.

-- Target Android as primary platform
+- You may choose to target Android or iOS as primary platform - bonus if it works well on both ;)
 - Feel free to add / remove / upgrade / downgrade nuget packages to help you with your task
 - Recommendation is not to spend more than 3 - 4 hours on this task.
 If incomplete, just add some notes as to your intent for what you did do.